tremor-rs/tremor-www/rfc/accepted/0021-command-driven-connectors.md

 Note that having something written down in the future-possibilities section is not a reason to accept the current or a future RFC; such notes should be in the section on motivation or rationale in this or subsequent RFCs.
 The section merely provides additional information.

+## notes
+- separate channels - one for commands, one for data
+- traits (not necessarily rust traits) for the behaviours that a connector can implement
+  - e.g. KV store - "read key", "stream read key", filesystem - "create directory", "delete directory"